roscoe81/ev-charger-monitor/README.md

 2. "Connected and Locked": The EV is connected to the charger and the key switch on the charger has not been turned to start charging

-3. "Charging"; The charger is charging the EV battery
+3. "Charging": The charger is charging the EV battery

 4. "Charged": The EV is charged to the required level.
 This state is normally triggered by the EV advising the charger.